-With us, eating green means more than a big bowl of fresh spinach spring mix.
-Recycling, local purchasing, composting food waste, and even buying apples grown by students are all ways we’re greener than our lettuce.
+With us, eating green means more than a big bowl of fresh spinach mix.
+Recycling, local purchasing, composting, and preventing food waste, and even buying apples grown right here on campus are all ways we’re greener than our lettuce.

 Did you know Iowa State has a compost facility south of campus?
-Pre- and post-consumer food waste from our dining centers and commissary kitchen goes to the compost facility.
-There, it’s turned back in to a product that’s used on campus in landscaping and construction projects.
+Pre- and post-consumer food waste from our dining centers goes to the compost facility.
+There, it’s turned back into a product that’s used on campus in landscaping and construction projects.
 Those banana peels and chicken wing bones?
 They’re put to good use.

 - Food at First – We partner with Food at First, a local organization feeding those in need.
 Products in our retail locations are collected and sent to the organization along with other items like breads, bagels and more!